Crockpot Roast

 Refrigerator Storage

-Allow the roast and vegetables to cool to room temperature (no more than two hours), then transfer them to airtight containers.
-Store in the fridge for up to four days.
-For best texture, keep the broth separate from the meat if you plan to reheat later; this prevents the vegetables from becoming mushy.
+Allow the roast and vegetables to cool to room temperature (no longer than two hours), then transfer them to airtight containers.
+Stored in the fridge, they keep well for up to four days.
+For best texture, keep the broth separate from the meat if you plan to reheat later; this prevents the meat from becoming soggy.

 Freezing Instructions

-Portion the roast, veggies, and broth into freezer‑safe bags or containers.
-Freeze for up to three months.
-When you’re ready to enjoy, thaw overnight in the refrigerator, then reheat gently on the stovetop or in a low‑heat oven, adding a splash of broth if the sauce looks too thick.
+Portion the roast, veg, and broth into freezer‑safe bags or containers.
+Label with the date and freeze for up to three months.
+When ready to use, thaw overnight in the fridge, then reheat gently on the stovetop or in a low‑heat oven to preserve tenderness.

 Reheating Methods